The easy misunderstanding

 Next step

-Take your patient count, your current cyber sublimits, and one realistic downtime scenario and put them on the same page.
-The gap, if there is one, usually gets pretty obvious.
+Put patient count, cyber limits, and one realistic downtime scenario on the same page.
+The gap usually gets obvious when the math has nowhere to hide.

-Minnesota note: in smaller Twin Cities practices, breach response often lands on the same small group that already handles phones, schedules, billing questions, and vendor follow-up.
-That overlap is part of the cost, even if no one sends a scary letter right away.
+Minnesota note: in smaller Twin Cities practices, breach response often lands on the same people who already handle phones, schedules, billing, and vendor follow-up.
+Breach response is like a snow-emergency tow: getting the car back is only one part of the cost.